Skyost/RateMyApp/README.md

           ),
         ];
       },
-      ignoreIOS: false, // Set to false if you want to show the native Apple app rating dialog on iOS.
+      ignoreNative: false, // Set to false if you want to show the Apple's native app rating dialog on iOS or Google's native app rating dialog (depends on the current Platform).
       dialogStyle: DialogStyle( // Custom dialog styles.
         titleAlign: TextAlign.center,
         messageAlign: TextAlign.center,